3D Printing, or “additive manufacturing” provides significant benefits to a variety of organisations.

-Good security practices enable these risks to be mitigated to an acceptable level.
+By implementing security best practices, these risks can be mitigated to an acceptable level.

 Good Cyber and Information Security

-- Ensure that critical 3D printing facilities are disconnected from the Internet or corporate network.
+- Ensure that critical 3D printing facilities are disconnected from the Internet.

 - Implement encryption and control who can access 3D model files.

-- If production is outsourced, implement a set of controls, similar to PAS1192 to securely share 3D models between organisations.
+- Where production is outsourced, implement controls, similar to PAS1192 to securely share 3D models between organisations.

 Supply Chain Security

-- Seal manufacturers can embed a chip into the seal which can be read by customs or border control to determine it’s validity.
+- Embed a chip into the seal during manufacture that customs or border control officers can read to determine it’s validity.

 - Manufacturers must restrict access to shipping and dispatch areas to reduce theft of stock for duplication.